DraftKings promo code: Claim $300 in bonus bets for Seahawks vs. Patriots in NFL Big Game 2026

 DraftKings offers $300 bonus bets for new users ahead of Super Bowl

 The New England Patriots and Seattle Seahawks (-4.5, 45.5) will go head-to-head in the 2026 Big Game on Sunday, an ideal time to use the latest DraftKings promo code to get $300 in bonus bets if your first $5 wager wins.
 Kickoff is scheduled for 6:30 p.m.
-ET at Levi's Stadium and the Patriots are +198 on the money-line (risk $100 to win $198), while the Seahawks are up to -239 (risk $239 to win $100).
+ET at Levi's Stadium and the Patriots are +196 on the money-line (risk $100 to win $196), while the Seahawks are down to -237 (risk $237 to win $100).
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.